MicrosoftDocs/quantum-docs-pr/articles/manual/statements.md

 ms.topic: article
 ---

-# Statements, flow control and other constructs
+# Statements, Control Flow and other constructs

 This section contains description of statements,work flow elements like loops or conditonals and other kind of constructs.